 My first stage job was As You Like It at Southwark Playhouse in 2014.
 I’d only recently graduated from Central so I was pretty nervous to join a professional company but everyone was so friendly.
 Derek Bond directed a brilliant cast that included Simon Lipkin and Kaisa Hammurland.
 I’m always learning from the people I work with and I was lucky to start my career with such talented people.

-You’ve appeared in television shows previously; would you like to do more screen work?
+You’ve appeared in TV shows previously, would you like to do more screen work?

 I think my tastes have changed slightly over time – when I was much younger I wanted to be Bruce Willis… I can’t say that’s still the case!
 I am inspired by so many actors nowadays – celebrity doesn’t interest me very much, but when I meet people who are at the top of their game and still completely grounded, that’s what I aspire to.

-Do you have any stage roles coming up that you’re in preparation for?
+Do you have any projects coming up that you can tell us about?

-What do you hope 2019 brings for your career?
+What are you hoping 2019 brings for your career?

 There are a few things opening next year that I’ve got my eye on but I’m also very happy to see what comes my way; it’s not really the kind of career where you can plan a trajectory of any sort.
 I’m always hoping that an audition will come in for a good role that’s written well and there are lots of directors I’d hope to work with at some point soon.